MCPI-Revival/minecraft-pi-reborn/docs/modding/INTERMEDIATE.md

 ```

 > [!IMPORTANT]
-> In reality, these function only support built-in game functions.
+> In reality, these functions only support built-in game functions.

 ## Method Objects
-Targetable methods have corresponding objects that can used in the following functions.
+Targetable methods have corresponding objects that can be used in the following functions.
 For instance, `A::func` would correspond to the `A_func` object.

 They also have the following additional members:
 * `name`: The method's name (including its enclosing structure).
 * `backup`: A pointer to the original method.
 * `get`: A method that will retrieve a pointer to the method.
-It accepts a single boolean argument referring to whether the return value will be stored.
+  * It accepts a single boolean argument.
+This should bet to `true` if (and only if) the returned value will be stored.
 * `get_vtable_addr`: A method that will return a pointer to the method's [VTable](https://en.wikipedia.org/wiki/Virtual_method_table?useskin=vector) entry (if applicable).
 * Any additional members are implementation details and *should not be relied upon*.